socek/quackquack/docsrc/docs/under_the_hood.rst

 Application
 ===========

 Application class is very simple.
-The purpose of this class is to start all the plugins.
+The purpose of that class is to start all the plugins.
 The two places where this is used are `create_plugins`  and `start`.

 Create plugins